wholingfei/spexwavepy/docs/source/principle.rst

 The physical quantity directly obtained from this method is the wavefront slope.
 We use :math:`ix` and :math:`iy` to represnt the shift in the cooresponding direction.
-The pixel size of the detector, the distance between the diffuser and the detector plane, and the wavefront slopes in x and y directions can be represented by :math:`p`, :math:`D`,
+The pixel size of the detector,
+and the wavefront slopes in x and y directions can be represented by :math:`p`, :math:`\alpha_x` and :math:`\alpha_y`, respectively.
-:math:`\alpha_x`
-and :math:`\alpha_y`, respectively.
+:math:`D` represents the distance between the diffuser and the detector plane if the diffuser is placed in the downstream of the tested optic.
+Otherwise, it is the distance between the centre of the tested optic and the detector plane.

 The following equations satisfy: